-Next to commission rates, being able to trade what you want is important.
-Robinhood supports Stock Trading and Options Trading while E*TRADE supports Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-Looking at mutual funds, E*TRADE offers its clients access to 8998 different mutual funds while Robinhood has 0 available funds, a difference of 8,998.
-Commission free ETFs can also be valuable for customers, with E*TRADE having the upper hand thanks to its 225 available commission free ETFs compared to Robinhood's offering of N/A.
+For our next comparison of these two brokers, being able to trade the way you want is a must.
+Robinhood offers clients Stock Trading and Options Trading while E*TRADE offers Stock Trading, Options Trading, Mutual Funds and Futures Trading.
+When it comes to mutual funds, E*TRADE offers its clients access to 8998 different mutual funds while Robinhood has 0 available funds, a difference of 8,998.
+Commission free ETFs can also be a nice plus, with Robinhood having the upper hand thanks to its 499 available commission free ETFs compared to E*TRADE's offering of 270.

-Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
-Neither broker offers virtual trading.
-Taking a look at mobile trading, E*TRADE along with Robinhood both support the iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Checking Accounts and Debit Cards are available to clients of E*TRADE while Robinhood offers customers none of these.
-On the whole, when it comes to tools, research, and mobile trading, E*TRADE posted awards Best in Class - Research in 2018, while Robinhood found itself with none of these.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+Neither E*TRADE and Robinhood offer virtual trading.
+For mobile trading, Both E*TRADE and Robinhood offer clients access to an iPhone App, iPad App and Android App.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Checking Accounts and Debit Cards are offered by E*TRADE while Robinhood offers none of these.
+On the whole, when it comes to tools, research, and mobile trading, E*TRADE finished with awards Best in Class - Research and Best in Class - Mobile Trading, while Robinhood came up with none of these.

 Overall, E*TRADE boasts 4.50 stars versus Robinhood's 2.50 stars.